paulhutchings/tu-schedule-maker/README.md

 <h1>Operation</h1>

-Class data is loaded from the <a href="https://prd-wlssb.temple.edu/prod8/bwckschd.p_disp_dyn_sched">public search page</a> and parsed into a DynamoDB table on AWS.
+Class data is loaded from the public search page and parsed into a DynamoDB table on AWS.
 S3 hosts the front-end page and Lambda in conjunction with the API Gateway are utilized for backend processing.